FusionMed Staff

 Interested in traveling as a stepdown nurse?
 Browse travel PCU nurse jobs at outstanding facilities across the country and find your fit.

-What is a PCU Travel Nurse?
+What is a PCU travel nurse?

 A Progressive Care Unit (PCU) nurse, also known as a stepdown nurse, is a healthcare professional specialized in providing care for patients who are too unstable for a general med surg unit, yet do not require the level of care provided in an Intensive Care Unit (ICU).
 These RNs are trained to care for patients who require close monitoring and a higher level of support than what is offered by general nursing staff.
 As a PCU stepdown unit travel nurse, you may offer care to critically ill patients who may be suffering from a range of ailments, including heart attacks, strokes, and other complex health conditions, or patients who are recovering from surgeries.